QUICK ANSWER

 Easements

 An easement is the right to use another person's land for a specific purpose.
 It is a non-possessory interest, meaning the easement holder can use the land but does not own it.
 An easement is a right to use, not a right to own.
-The easement holder never takes title.
+The easement holder does not take title.

 Easement Appurtenant